 If your attorney can demonstrate any of these factors existed at the time of the accident, you may be more likely to win compensation for your medical expenses, lost wages, pain and suffering, disability or disfigurement.

+Our injury attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Contact an experienced personal injury lawyer of Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to schedule a consultation and learn more.